This dream, borne out of the immense love of God for his church, is both a warning and an invitation.

 I know your deeds, that you are neither cold nor hot.
 I wish you were either one or the other!
 So, because you are lukewarm -- neither hot nor cold -- I am about to spit you out of my mouth.
 Revelation 3:15-16

 The Laodicean church believes that its generosity and works merit God's grace.
 It is more concerned with comfort than it is about holiness.
 It is more concerned with its social dignity than it is with preaching the gospel.
 It gives people false peace by preaching about God's love and grace but refrains from preaching about sin and holiness and the reason we need Jesus -- because we are sinners.
-It doesn't talk about judgment or hell.
+It doesn't warn about judgment or hell.

 Consider how far you have fallen!
 Repent and do the things you did at first.
 If you do not repent, I will come to you and remove your lampstand from its place.
 Rev. 2:5

 The bread woman represents the adulterous church that has not obeyed the Lord.
 Scripture warns that friendship with the world is to be at enmity with God (James 4:4).
 She represents modern-day Judaizers.
 Do we rely on religious law-keeping for salvation and sanctification?
-And on the other end of the spectrum, but equally dangerous, do we have a false perception of a passive gummy bear God who doesn't judge sin?
+And, on the other end of the spectrum, but equally dangerous, do we have a false perception of a passive gummy-bear God who doesn't judge sin?

 Read about the seductions of false teachers who enslave those God came to set free in Acts 15, Galatians, Romans 7, 1 John 2:26-onwards, Hebrews 8, Romans 6:7, Titus 1, Matthew 23 and 24.